top of page

 Welcome to Crich Heritage Partnership

-Welcome to the website of the Crich Heritage Partnership which was formed to help conserve and maintain the heritage of Crich Parish, but also the history of this corner of south east Derbyshire
+The Crich Heritage Partnership was formed to help conserve and maintain the heritage of Crich Parish, but also the history of this corner of south east Derbyshire

 Our interests cover the history of Crich, Fritchley, Whatstandwell, Lea and Holloway and that of the surrounding areas.